Premier League Darts: Nathan Aspinall ends Michael van Gerwen's hopes of reaching Finals Night as Luke Littler beats Luke Humphries in Sheffield

 It was only fitting that the two best players in the world ended the league phase of the Premier League meeting in the final.

-'The Nuke' made a commanding start by clinching the opening two legs, but Humphries hit back but only after a bizarre sequence of events as the world No 1 initially bust 120 by hitting 140 before returning only to take it out the second time of asking to level the contest.
+'The Nuke' made a commanding start by clinching the opening two legs, but Humphries hit back but only after a bizarre sequence of events as the world No 1 initially bust 120 before returning only to take it out the second time of asking to level the contest.

-Littler landed D5 to break throw and he turned on the afterburners thanks to a sensational 155 checkout before reeling in 'The Big Fish' to move one away from victory.
+Littler landed D5 to break throw and he turned on the afterburners with a sensational 155 checkout before reeling in 'The Big Fish' to move one away from victory.

 Luke Littler reeling in all the records in style: